Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 The goal of this project is to give users the opportunity to keep a journal about the places they have been to and visited.
 This is possible by register and making a user profile.
 The user then will be able to create, update and delete it's own stories.
 Also there is the possibility to read about other users stories.
 In the making of this project CRUD functionality where included programmed in python.

-In future updates of this project, it is intended to expand the profile of the user giving it the ability to upload pictures from places they have been and also a profile picture.
+In future updates of this project, it is intended to expand the profile of the user giving it the ability to upload pictures from places they have been and a profile picture.
 To protect the integrity of the user, as a security measure, the information shown as the name and picture profile, will only be available to register users.

 This is the third project out of four Milestone Projects at the Code Institute for the Full Stack Development Course.